 In a similar manner when we go to school, the curriculum sometimes dictates we read certain books, whether this is to give us an understanding of life centuries before, or that there is some deeper, more sinister, meaning to it all, but some of those books I had to read, back then, the meaning was lost on me.

-But the point here is, in my case, I’m just giving you the drum on what I read to improve my literary understand, and perhaps in a small way, help with my writing.
+But the point here is, in my case, I’m just giving you the drum on what I read to improve my literary understanding, of life, and of the world, and perhaps in a small way, help with my writing.
 After all, writers must read, particularly in their genre so they have some idea of what readers want.

-‘Must read’ is an unfortunate and often misused heading.
+But again that two-word phrase ‘Must read’ is an unfortunate and often misused heading.
 We do it all the time.
-Ten films you ‘must see’, ten things you ‘must have’, ten places you ‘must go’ usually before you die.
+Ten films you ‘must-see’, ten things you ‘must-have’, ten places you ‘must go’ usually before you die.

-It amuses me to see books with 1000 somethings in them before you die.
-I will no doubt be well and truly dead before I get halfway through those lists if I actually took any notice of them.
+It amuses me to see books with a 1000 somethings you must do before you die.
+I will no doubt be well and truly dead before I get halfway through even one of those lists, that is, if I actually took any notice of them.

 But, what’s more interesting is that I like to see how many I haven’t done, which is probably the reason why we buy the book, usually off the sale table.